Ex 2: Still Friends?: Plot

 Valentina sees Fabio again and reveals that during a sleepless night she has decided to seek out one-night stands, as she has had only three men in her life.
 That night Fabio has a nightmare about Valentina making out with a plumber.
 He is woken up by a phone call from Valentina, who asks to postpone their next session because she needs to call the plumber.
 Terrified, Fabio tries to stop her until she reassures him that the plumber's visit will be a purely professional one.
 They meet again two days later, and Valentina reveals to Fabio (whom she still believes to be Professor Rinaldi) that she has fallen in love with him and wants to cancel their patient relationship, as the supposed professor's work ethics presumably prevent him from going any further.

 Sandra is summoned to her boss's office, surprised to find Mrs Marangoni there, who has found out about her and Max through a detective.
 Her boss fires her on the spot, and she angrily confronts Max about it, believing he sought her out on purpose.
 Valentina has also discovered the truth when attempting to pay for her sessions with Professor Rinaldi, and makes Fabio an angry scene.

 Antonio has travelled to Vilnius to meet Olga again, but she explains that her responsibilities make it impossible for her to continue their relationship.
 The same day, she phones him and unexpectedly invites him to spend the weekend with her.
 Antonio accepts, but to his surprise Olga's husband and two children are also present.
 During a conversation over dinner, both Olga and her husband mention the sacrifices Olga has made to enter politics, and that she cannot betray the trust her country has placed in her.
 Antonio is finally convinced not to pursue a romantic relationship with Olga any further.

 After Consuelo has unexpectedly turned up at Mario's workplace and stormed out angrily upon learning that Mario is married to Floriana, Mario continues to pursue her.
 She demands that Mario choose between Floriana and her.
 As Floriana is spending an evening out with her friends, he leaves her a note, declaring he is leaving her, and arrives at Consuelo's door with a suitcase.
-However, when in an unattended moment he finds her diary, he discovers that she has worked as an escort, frequently changes partners and is just looking for financial security in him, already with no intentions of being faithful.
+However, when in an unattended moment he finds her diary, he discovers that she frequently changes partners and is just looking for financial security in him, already with no intentions of being faithful.
 Realizing what he has in Floriana, Marco remorsefully returns home, just in time to grab the note from the hands of Floriana (who has just returned home), "read" it to her—substituting the content with a declaration of his love for her—and swallows the letter.